 When you’re stressed, your adrenal glands release cortisol, a hormone that directly influences your skin.
 In NYC, where stress levels run higher than the national average, repeated cortisol spikes can disrupt your skin daily.

-Cortisol increases sebum (oil) production by up to 30–50%.
+Chronic stress raises cortisol and androgen levels, which stimulate the sebaceous glands and lead to excess sebum production.
 While oil protects the skin, excess oil clogs pores, traps dead skin cells, and allows acne bacteria to multiply.
 This is why breakouts often intensify during stressful periods.

 Stress also triggers the release of inflammatory cytokines, including IL-1 and IL-6, which make acne lesions appear redder, deeper, and more painful.
-People under high stress report 25–35% more acne flare-ups.
+Research has found a statistically significant correlation between higher stress levels and worse acne severity, meaning flare-ups tend to track with stress load rather than a fixed percentage.

 Poor sleep further elevates cortisol levels, prolonging inflammation and delaying healing.
 When cortisol remains high at night, the skin cannot effectively regenerate, making acne more persistent.